 The next step is to identify and clear your clogged channels.
 While you’re reviewing your Channels report in Google Analytics, you may see some of the channels fall into one of the following two buckets:

-- They are driving traffic, but little or no conversions
+- A channel drives traffic, but has little or no conversions

-- They are driving some conversions (at a high conversion rate), but there’s very little traffic
+- A channel drives some (at a high conversion rate), but creates very little traffic

 Those are your clogged channels!
-These are opportunities where at least something is working (either traffic or conversions) so it will require less resources to get the channels “working” versus launching new channels from scratch.
+These are opportunities where at least something is working (either traffic or conversions) so it will require less resources to get the channels to be fully functional versus launching new channels from scratch.